codefresh-io/docs.codefresh.io/_docs/pipelines/monitoring-pipelines.md

 **How to**
 1. In the **Builds** page, select a build.
+1. Do one of the following:
+  * To view logs for a specific step, click the step.
-1. To view logs online for the selected build, click **Output** in the lower part of the Build page.
+  * To view logs for the entire build, click **Output** in the lower part of the Build page.
-1. Select the log lines you want to share.
+1. Select the lines you want to share.
 1. Click **Share** in the top-right corner.

    {% include